SoftwareAG/c8y-docs/src/documents/guides/concepts/introduction.html.md

 Cumulocity provides

 * Certified hardware kits and software libraries you can use to bring your remote assets into the cloud.
-* Device management, data visualisation and remote control functionality through the web.
+* Device management, data visualization and remote control functionality through the web.
 * Rapid customization of the above through [Cumulocity Event Language](/guides/concepts/realtime) rules and [Cumulocity applications](/guides/concepts/applications).
 * APIs for extending the existing functionality or interfacing Cumulocity with your other IT services such as ERP or CRM systems.
 Cumulocity can also host your HTML5 applications.